Limulo/website-restyle2016/_posts/2016-12-26-midi-interface.md

 ## Conclusion

 We have built our simple MIDI interface with Arduino, good job!
-Now the only limit is our imagination: what about adding a piece of code that modifies MIDI data in and send them back so to create particulare armonizations or other kind of musical effects?
+Now the only limit is our imagination: what about adding a piece of code that modifies MIDI data in and send them back so to create particular harmonizations or other kind of musical effects?

-Now we are happy with this but stay tuned for more about it...
+Now we are happy with it but stay tuned for more about it...